At What Cost? The true cost and value of security risk management (Dublin 2025)

 The AGM will be live-streamed, allowing all members to participate.

 Only member organisations up-to-date with their membership payments are permitted to vote.
-A formal notice of the AGM will be sent to members later in 2024.
+A formal notice of the AGM will be sent to members in early 2025.

 For any questions, please get in touch with Charlotte from the GISF team at charlotte@gisf.ngo.